 What legal issues (if any) cannot be covered by usual legal due diligence?

 Under due diligence for commercial real estate transactions, most legal issues are covered.
 However, environmental risks are often difficult to assess since they require specialized knowledge and government regulation in this matter is vast and complex.
 Independent environmental law specialists and technical consultants are often involved in this type of due diligence.

-Other material area of legal risk which could have limited coverage by regular due diligence process is matters arising from acquisitions through inheritance or from non-visible errors in converting ejido (communal property) land into private property land.
+Other area of material legal risk, which could have limited coverage by regular due diligence process, is the one related to agrarian property (ejidos); mainly consisting of matters arising from acquisitions through inheritance or from non-visible errors in converting ejido (communal property) land into private property land.